ifarfan/k3s-on-raspberrypi/README.md

 ## Pre-requisites
 1. Download `Raspbian lite` from [here](https://downloads.raspberrypi.org/raspbian_lite/images/), look for most recent image –– unzip file

-1. Use `balena Etcher` to write Raspbian image to SD card, to install it on a Mac:
+1. Use `balena Etcher` to write the Raspbian image to an SD card; to install it on a Mac:
    ```
    $> brew cask install balenaetcher
    ```

-1. Mount SD card (i.e., eject + re-injet SD card)
+1. Mount SD card (i.e., eject + reinsert SD card)

 1. Create `/boot/ssh` file to allow SSH on RPi
    ```